New York City: Wright’s Urban Vision

 Saturday, July 8

 Make your way to New York City and plan to arrive at The Warwick New York by early afternoon.
 Meet your Frank Lloyd Wright Trust trip leaders and depart for the upper west side, to the campus of Columbia University.
 Here, view a selection of original Frank Lloyd Wright drawings and plans with the Curator of Prints and Drawings at the Avery Library at Columbia University, the repository of the most comprehensive archival collection of the work of Frank Lloyd Wright, including 23,000 architectural drawings, extensive personal and professional correspondence as well as 44,000 photographs of both personal and architectural photography of Wright’s works, interview tapes, transcripts and films.
-Then, step back in time, to the decadent opulence of the gilded age, with a private, curator-led visit to the Park Avenue Armory.
-This opulent and massive fortress, built as both a military facility and social club for New York’s elite, was designed by the most prominent designers and artists of the day, including Louis Comfort Tiffany, Stanford White, Herter Brothers and Pottier & Stymus.
 Return to the hotel.
-In the evening, get to know your fellow travelers over a welcome dinner.
+In the evening, get to know your fellow travelers over cocktails and dinner.

 The Warwick New York D